Not sure what a social story is? Find out about their purpose here.

 This range is a friendly place for people of all capabilities and personalities to revel in one common thing: the joy of shooting arrows!
-You would be surprised how calming this sport is.
 If you or your child have sensitivities to noise or crowds I offer sessions outside regular operating hours.

 This social story is another tool I invite you to use to prepare for your experience with archery in the Highlands of Cape Breton.